In this post we discuss Andy Riley’s experience of RSI and a broken injury rehab model.

 Laying down getting things stretched and massaged for a few minutes each week isn’t going to get you far.

-This is also the crux of the matter and where continuing to treat without any intention or ability to train somebody begins to look like a business decision.
+This is also the crux of the matter and where continuing to treat without any intention or ability to train somebody, begins to look like a business decision.

-First up, how do you feel?
 Remember in most cases injuries should begin to feel better with time as your body heals itself.
-If you’re feeling worse or are experiencing symptoms in other areas of your body, get a second opinion.
+If you’re feeling worse or you’re experiencing symptoms in other areas of your body, get a second opinion.

-How does your therapist respond to things not going so well?
 More of the same but harder?
 More of something that didn’t work too well in the first place is not usually the answer.

 Take a look around the environment you’re being treated in, does it have resistance training equipment?
 If not, where will you do the work that’s required to get you back to your best?